Landmark national security trial opens in Hong Kong for prominent activist publisher Jimmy Lai

 “Jimmy Lai has been targeted in a clear attempt to stop the peaceful exercise of his rights to freedom of expression and association,” Cameron said.

-The U.S. condemned the prosecution of Lai and urged authorities in Hong Kong and Beijing to respect press freedom, U.S. State Department spokesperson Matthew Miller said.
+The U.S. condemned Lai's prosecution and urged authorities in Hong Kong and Beijing to respect press freedom, U.S. State Department spokesperson Matthew Miller said.

 “We call on Hong Kong authorities to immediately release Jimmy Lai and all others imprisoned for defending their rights,” he said.